-Jonathan Pedneault & Elizabeth May For Green Co-Leaders
+Jonathan Pedneault & Elizabeth May

 By sharing the workload, with Elizabeth focusing on Parliamentary work and Jonathan on the party’s internal regeneration until the next election, we offer a value proposition to deliver public mobilization to achieve urgent climate action while successfully meeting financial challenges through unprecedented levels of fundraising and membership growth.